Skip to main content

 HG GenuineHG Genuine and its subsidiaries manufacture optical modules and components for datacenter, wireless, and PON applications.
 HGG's datacenter products are included in Datacenter revenue.
 All other optical revenue is classified in Telecom.

 Huawei†Huawei does not manufacture optical components for external sale, so its revenue is not included in the Revenue section of the report.
-Huawei's port shipments are included in the detailed component breakout.
+Huawei's port shipments are included in the detailed component breakout and OEM sections.

-Infinera†Infinera does not manufacture optical components for external sale, so its revenue is not included in the Revenue section of the report.
-Infinera's port shipments are included in the detailed component breakout.
+Infinera†Infinera did not manufacture optical components for external sale, so its revenue was not included in the Revenue section of the report.
+Infinera's port shipments are included in the detailed component breakout and OEM sections.
+As of 1Q25, Infinera was acquired by Nokia.

 InphiInphi, now a part of Marvell, is included historically under Marvell for continuity.

-IPG PhotonicsIPG primarily builds high power lasers for industrial use, although there are some small sales of lasers for telecommunications.
+IPG PhotonicsIPG primarily builds high power lasers for industrial use, although there were some small sales of lasers for telecommunications.
+That business was sold off to Lumentum in 3Q22.

-MarvellMarvell manufactures ColorZ direct detect 100Gbps modules and ColorZ2 coherent 400Gbps modules.
-Only revenue from those two modules is included (as Telecom) in Marvell’s revenue number in this report.
+MarvellMarvell manufactures ColorZ 100 direct detect 100Gbps modules and 400/800G coherent modules.
+Only revenue from those modules is included (as Telecom) in Marvell’s revenue number in this report.
+Marvell's coherent port shipments are included in the OEM section as "Other".

 Mitsubishi*Mitsubishi Electronic builds optical front-ends for 100Gbps to 400Gbps Ethernet modules (included in Datacom revenue) as well as 5G and FTTH optical modules (included in Telecom revenue).

-Molex*Molex’s Telecom and Datacom estimated revenue is included as part of “Other” as the company does not provide guidance on optical component sales.
+Molex*Molex’s Telecom and Datacom estimated revenue is included as part of “Other” as the company provides limited guidance on optical component sales.

 NECNEC develops and manufactures optical transceivers for global customers.
-NEC's port shipments are included in the detailed component breakout and revenue from external component sales is included in the revenue section.
+NEC's port shipments are included in the detailed component breakout and OEM section, and revenue from external component sales is included in the revenue section.

 OE SolutionsOE Solutions builds a variety of transceivers for the wireless, cable TV, and telecommunications markets.
 All OE Solutions transceiver revenue is included in Telecom.